- New Enquiries

 At this stage the Local Authority will be applying for an Interim Care Order or an Interim Supervision Order.
 Cases normally conclude within 26 weeks.
 If an interim care/supervision order is made then your children may remain at home, be placed with an alternative carer such as a family member, or be placed in foster care.
 The main difference between the two orders is that if a Care Order is granted then the Local Authority will share parental responsibility of your children with you.
 Whereas with a Supervision Order the Local Authority do not have parental responsibility for your children but they have a duty to advise, assist and befriend your children and will work very closely with you and your family.
 For more information regarding Care Orders and Supervision Orders, please click here.

 In order for one of these public law orders to be granted there is a threshold criteria that must be met.
 Again, at this stage Legal Aid will be available to you on a non means non merits basis.
 It is usually always recommended that you and the other parent are provided with separate representation in case a conflict arises.
 Your children will be represented by a Children’s Guardian who will be appointed by The Children and Family Court Advisory Service (CAFCAS).
 The Guardian will advise the Court about the children’s wishes and feelings, and what is in the best interests of the child.
-Click here to see what the Threshold Criteria requires.
+Click here to read our blog and see what the Threshold Criteria requires.

 If your children are removed from your care in the interim period whilst proceedings are ongoing, then you will be entitled to a reasonable level of contact with them.
 If the Court considers it necessary then this contact may be supervised.

 Whilst proceedings are ongoing throughout the 26 weeks, there will be further hearings to decide what work needs to be carried out by the different agencies.
 Reports will be written by the Social Worker and assessments will be undertaken.
 The Social Worker will put together a formal Care Plan, detailing how the child’s needs should be met.